BillJr99/Ursinus-CS475-Spring2021/_pages/Activities/activity-link.md

 info:
   goals:
     - To explain the role and responsibility of the Link Layer
+    - To demarcate a protocol data unit using bit flags
     - To use an ARP table to track mac addresses on a switch
     - To differentiate between a hub and a switch
     - To define a packet including its boundaries and standardizing features